DY202/IntroToProg-Python-Mod07/index.md

 ## Sources
 1. What are the Benefits and Limitations of Using Python? | edu CBA
 2. Built-in Functions — Python 3.9.2 documentation
 3. Built in Function in Python with Examples - Intellipaat
 4. Exception Handling in Python - PythonForBeginners.com
 5. (Tutorial) Exception and Error Handling in Python - DataCamp
 6. Difference between Text File and Binary File - The Crazy Programmer
 7. What are binary and text files? (nayuki.io)
 8. Python - Exceptions Handling - Tutorialspoint
 9. How to Define Custom Exceptions in Python?
-(With Examples) (programiz.com) 10.What Is Markdown and How Do You Use It? (howtogeek.com) 11.Mastering Markdown · GitHub Guides
+(With Examples) (programiz.com)
+10. What Is Markdown and How Do You Use It? (howtogeek.com)
+11. Mastering Markdown · GitHub Guides
-12.Module 7 Programming Notes
+12. Module 7 Programming Notes
-13.https://www.youtube.com/watch?v=PKh-1cUVHcw&ab_channel=Ugotsta How to edit GitHub Pages
+13. https://www.youtube.com/watch?v=PKh-1cUVHcw&ab_channel=Ugotsta How to edit GitHub Pages